LuisguiPizana/gans-paper/README.md

 ## Experiments on Branches

 All the experiments were done using the MNIST dataset.
-The objective of the project was to test four different architectures presented in the GAN literature, these being the original architecture from the Generative Adversarial Nets paper, the DCGAN, the Conditional GAN using Maxout Units, and a Conditional GAN using Dense Layers.
+The objective of the project was to test four different architectures presented in the GAN's literature, these being: the original architecture from the Generative Adversarial Nets paper, the DCGAN, the Conditional GAN using Maxout Units, and a Conditional GAN using Dense Layers.

 ### 1. Original GAN with Maxout Units
 An approximation of the original GAN paper with a few changes.
 This architecture incorporates batch normalization during training and uses Leaky ReLU activation functions.
 Additionally, it integrates Maxout units in the discriminator to improve feature extraction and enhance stability.